Board of Directors

 Severn has a Bachelor of Science in Ecology and Evolutionary Biology from Yale University, and a Master of Science in Ethnoecology from the University of Victoria, where she studied with Kwakwaka'wakw elders.
 She is proud to be an adopted member of the Haida Nation and Heiltsuk Nations, and to carry names from the Nuchaanulth and Kwakwaka'wakw peoples.
 Since moving to Haida Gwaii in 2008, Severn has been studying the Haida language, which she hopes to teach her two sons.
 Severn is a Board member of the Haida Gwaii Higher Education Society, and a Spark for the Girls Action Foundation.

-Severn joined the David Suzuki Foundation Board in 2004.
+Severn joined the David Suzuki Foundation Board in 2004 and is Chair of the Program Committee.

 Dr. Peter Victor